Lanadelumab

 Background

-Lanadelumab, also known as DX-2930, is a human IgG1 monoclonal antibody designed for subcutaneous self-injection.6 It is a fully human immunoglobulin, k-light-chain made in recombinant Chinese Hamster Ovary cells.5 The FDA and EU granted the designation of priority review, breakthrough therapy and orphan drug for rare diseases based on the results of the reported clinical trials.1 Lanadelumab was developed by Shire and FDA approved on August 28, 2018.5
+Lanadelumab, also known as DX-2930, is a human IgG1 monoclonal antibody designed for subcutaneous self-injection.6 It is a fully human immunoglobulin, k-light-chain made in recombinant Chinese Hamster Ovary cells.5 It has been granted priority review, breakthrough therapy, and orphan drug designations for rare diseases based on the results of clinical trials.1 Lanadelumab was approved for use in patients with hereditary angioedema by the FDA in August 2018,5 followed by Health Canada in October 201812 and the EMA in November 2018.11

 Type